 Some historical context is required to understand the important role played by creatinine in clinical chemistry.
 In 1905, Folin first proposed that urinary creatinine could be used to normalize (adjust) for urine dilution in spot samples, in order to avoid collection of 24-h samples (Edwards et al., 1969).
 For decades, levels of creatinine in spot urine samples have been routinely used to normalize the levels of other clinical urinary markers.
 Widely accepted has been the assumption that creatinine is excreted at a constant rate, independent of urine flow/volume (and could serve as a measure of glomerular filtration rate).
-It could therefore be used to account for the relative dilution of the urine sample (which is largely a function of hydration status); urinary creatinine concentration is therefore assumed to vary inversely and in a constant manner with respect to urine dilution.
+It could therefore be used to account for the relative dilution of the urine sample (which is largely a function of hydration status) or variation in diuresis (as a function of disease); urinary creatinine concentration is therefore assumed to vary inversely and in a constant manner with respect to urine dilution.
+Evidence continues to emerge, however, that creatinine may often serve as a biological marker of exposure or effect; one example is its variable output being a strong function of arsenic methylation (Basu et al., 2011).
+The many factors involved with variability in creatinine output have been summarized by Ryan et al. (2011).

 Considerable research has examined the intra- and inter-individual excretion of creatinine in terms of urinary concentrations.
 For the purposes of using SCIM to estimate population size, however, the question is not whether creatinine excretion varies with respect to its urinary concentration (which is expected), but rather, whether its 24-h per capita mass output is constant - and therefore whether it can serve as a measure of combined contributions from discrete individuals.
-Note, however, that only a small portion of the creatinine excretion literature provides data on the basis of quantity excreted per day; most is expressed in terms of concentration.
+Important to note, however, is that only a small portion of the creatinine excretion literature provides data on the basis of quantity excreted per day; most is expressed in terms of concentration.

 Although creatinine has been long used in clinical chemistry to account for variations in urine output, the underlying principles are not without considerable debate.
 There are many potential pitfalls that derive from numerous variables.
 Despite its wide acceptance in clinical chemistry, the published literature (even as far back as the 1950s) shows that intra- and inter-day creatinine excretion is not constant and that daily excreted quantities can have high variance.
-As one example, the wide range of creatinine output among individuals was shown in a 1968 study, where mean daily creatinine output over the course of several weeks among four men in apparently good health ranged from 914 to 2,552 mg/day (Scott and Hurley, 1968).
+As one example, a wide range (nearly 3-fold) of creatinine output among individuals was shown in a 1968 study, where mean daily creatinine output over the course of several weeks among four men in apparently good health ranged from 914 to 2,552 mg/day (Scott and Hurley, 1968).